PaddlePaddle/Paddle/doc/howto/usage/k8s/k8s_aws_en.md

 You need to create an S3 bucket before startup the Kubernetes cluster.

-There are some bug in aws cli in creating S3 bucket, so let's use [web console](https://console.aws.amazon.com/s3/home?region=us-west-1).
+There are some bugs in aws cli in creating S3 bucket, so let's use the [Web console](https://console.aws.amazon.com/s3/home?region=us-west-1).

 Click on `Create Bucket`, fill in a unique BUCKET_NAME, and make sure region is us-west-1 (Northern California).